Xrowly/polymer-rouse-hybrid-fit/README.md

 Cost function Κ = Σ [ (G'_exp − G'_model)²/G'_exp² + (G''_exp − G''_model)²/G''_exp² ]
 ```
+all the results for the default `data.csv` data is in the test result directory.
 License
 MIT – use, modify and share freely.